1. Overview

 }

-The HttpHeaders class offers plenty of convenience methods to set the most common headers.
+The HttpHeaders class offers many convenient methods to set up the most common headers.

 2.3.
 Adding a Header for All Responses

-Of course, it would be frustrating if we have to replicate the previous code on each mapping methods.
+Of course, it would be frustrating if we had to replicate the previous code on each mapping method.

-A better approach to accomplish this is by configuring a Filter in our service:
+A better approach to accomplishing this is by configuring a Filter in our service:

 @WebFilter("/filter-response-header/*")